-- a.
-No vacation shall exceed two (2) vacation periods in any calendar year nor shall any employee carry over to the following calendar year more than one (1) vacation period.
+- (a) No vacation shall exceed two (2) vacation periods in any calendar year nor shall any employee carry over to the following calendar year more than one (1) vacation period.
 A "vacation period" is defined as the maximum amount of vacation provided in any calendar year.
 Upon written request to, and upon receipt of written approval from the department head, an employee may be permitted to carry over one (1) additional vacation period for a maximum of three (3) vacation periods to be used during a specified calendar year.
-Such additional vacation period shall be used during the calendar year for which it was requested. - b.
-On January 1 of each year, the provided vacation carried over by each employee, plus their current year's provided vacation allowance, shall be credited to the employee, based upon the schedule set forth in Subsection (3) of this section.
-At any time during said calendar year the employee may use said credited vacation, provided, however, all vacation shall be taken at such times as shall be approved by the head of the department in which such employee works.
+Such additional vacation period shall be used during the calendar year for which it was requested. - (b) On January 1 of each year, the provided vacation carried over by each employee, plus his current year's provided vacation allowance, shall be credited to the employee, based upon the schedule set forth in Subsection (3) of this section.
+Upon advance approval of the department head, an employee may use during the calendar year vacation hours that have been credited to the employee.